dalelane/scratch-extension-development/INSTRUCTIONS.md

 ---

-## Create your extension
+## Create a block using live data

-**The instructions here will show you how to write an extension that can lookup the title of a book from the ISBN number, using a REST API.**
+**The instructions here will show you how to write an extension that can lookup the title of a book from the ISBN number, using an online API.**

 The instructions will go through the template JavaScript one section at a time.